wrouesnel/p2cli/README.md

 ### Advanced Usage

+#### Special Output Functions

+Several utility functions are provided to improve the configuration file templating experience:

+* `SetOwner` - try and set the owner of the output file to the supplied argument.
+* `SetGroup` - try and get the group of the output file to the supplied argument.
+* `SetMode` - try and set the mode of the output file to the supplied argument.

+Additionally, special variables are exposed under the key "p2":

+* `p2.OutputPath` - return the output path of the current template.
+* `p2.OutputName` - return the basename of the output path.
+* `p2.OutputDir` - return the directory of the current output path.

+#### Directory tree templating via `--directory-mode`

+Invoking `p2` with the `--directory-mode` option causes it to expect that the template file path is in fact a directory tree root which should be duplicated and copied to 1:1 to the output path, which also must be a directory.
+This is useful for templating large numbers of files in complex configurations using a single input source.

+In this mode, directives such as `write_file` execute relative to to the template file subpath they are found in - i.e. the working directory is changed to be the output directory location of the input template file.

+The `SetOwner`, `SetGroup`, and `SetMode` special filters exist principally to support this mode.

 #### Side-effectful filters
 `p2` allows enabling a suite of non-standard pongo2 filters which have side-effects on the system.
 These filters add a certain amount of